zhenghung/CompactWarehouseRobotNavi/ROS/README.md

 Use WSADX keys to move robot.

+# Using the Actual Robot
+It is assumed that a real LIDAR and differential drive is already in place.
+LIDAR needs to publish to `/scan` and differential drive to `/cmd_vel`.

+## Using Rviz

+To view the  robot in rviz:

+    roslaunch warebot_description rviz_sim.launch

+Note that this uses a different URDF model (`real.urdf`) compared to the simulated robot that has the `lidar_generic` frame changed to a blank `laser` frame which is typically needed for a real Lidar as well as removal of the differential drive frames.

 ## Filtering the LIDAR
 Due to the placement of the LIDAR, LaserScan registers hits on the simulated robot itself, which complicates mapping.
 We filter this out using a `laser_filters` node.